 Memnoniella – a sister mold to Stachybotrys.
 The two species will grow together; also considered a toxic mold due to production of mycotoxins.
 Mold spore species and levels differ within each state (if there are regulations determined at all) agreements are hard to come by with analysts and scientists.
 A comparison to an outdoor air sample is usually used as the rule of thumb.
 The following mold spore ranges use the spore/m3 number and not the raw count for each species when interpreted in a lab.

-Air Sample Report”.0-50 spores – these trace levels are not an typically an issue.
-Finding Stachybotrysand other water markers like Chaetomium and Fusarium or high levels of Penicillium/Aspergillus can red flag an area.
-Understanding how these grow and where in the room sampled are key to being able to understand the results.
+Air Sample Report”.0-50 spores – these trace levels are not typically an issue.
+Finding Stachybotrys and other water markers like Chaetomium and Fusarium or high levels of Penicillium/Aspergillus can red flag an area.
+Understanding how these grow and where in the room samples were acquired are key to being able to understand the results.

 50-200 spores – still very low levels; the toxic mold species Stachybotrys and Memnoniella are some of the species to be considered an issue at this level.

 200-500 spores – the most common species (Penicillium/Aspergillus, Cladosporium and Curvularia) are typically not an issue and stay within the normal range.